gazbert/bxbot/README.md

 The inbuilt Exchange Adapters also have compile-time dependencies on log4j, Google Gson, and Google Guava.

 ##### Packaging & Deployment
-To get going fast, you can code your Exchange Adapter and place it in the [com.gazbert.bxbot.core.exchanges](./src/main/java/com/gazbert/bxbot/core/exchanges) package alongside the other inbuilt adapters.
+To get going fast, you can code your Exchange Adapter and place it in the [bxbot-exchanges](./bxbot-exchanges) module alongside the other inbuilt adapters.
 When you build the project, your Exchange Adapter will be included in the BX-bot jar.
 You can also create your own jar for your adapters, e.g. `my-adapters.jar`, and include it on BX-bot's runtime classpath - see the _Installation Guide_ for how to do this.